Municue

 Journalist

-Request records on who doubled the Central Expressway truck limit
+Request records on who drove the Central Expressway truck limit increase

-What to do: File a public records request for the January 15 City Plan Commission audio and any pre-hearing applicant correspondence — the unanswered question is whether the applicant requested the cap increase from six to ten, or whether Commissioner Wheeler-Reagan proposed it independently without public notice to corridor property owners who attended expecting to weigh in on a six-vehicle limit.
+Recommended: File a public records request for the January 15 City Plan Commission audio and any pre-hearing correspondence between the applicant and commissioners — the open question is whether Franklin's client requested the increase to ten vehicles before the hearing, or whether Wheeler-Reagan proposed it independently, which would mean corridor property owners who attended expecting to weigh in on a six-vehicle proposal had no notice of the higher cap being considered.

 Source: City Plan Commission — Jan 15, 2026 →